 Knights carried coats of arms.
 Why not have scholars do something similar?
 With a concept shield, children pull significant elements from a discussion or study topic and use symbols to illustrate them on a paper shield.
 I use this most often for literature, as we can divide a shield into quadrants for setting, plot, theme, and character.
 A central symbol unifies the four quadrants and helps communicate how each element fits within the whole.

 A series of four to eight comic panels, storyboards allow students to trace the chronological or ideological shifts in a concept.
-They can create an up close look at a particular scene literature, or they can detail the events that occurred at one point in history.
+They can create an up-close look at a particular scene in literature, or they can detail the events that occurred at one point in history.
 Scientific discoveries can be broken down and brought to life; even mathematical concepts can be illustrated and explored.

 Also called a concept map, mindmaps are graphics that organize information according to relationship.
 The traditional mindmap uses words and phrases, but I like to use pictures, as well.
 You can find graphic organizer and mindmap templates online, but I encourage mentors to let students create their own.
 You can see what sort of connections they have made and determine whether or not you need to revisit a specific concept.